Skip to content

 # Run against real data

-continuous-gtfs schedule data/sound-transit/schedule.zip my-pipeline/ -o output.zip
+continuous-gtfs schedule my-pipeline/ --input schedule=data/sound-transit/schedule.zip -o output.zip

 # Check the output